What is Arm’s Length Transaction?

 Fair Market Value in Arm’s Length Transaction

-- In the absence of any personal relationship, arm’s length transactions allow the parties to execute a deal with their best possible interest and welfare.
+- In the absence of any personal relationship, arm’s length transactions allow parties to execute deals in their best interest and welfare.

-- It also reflects financing factors like interest rates and the tenure of the loan.
+- Additionally, it also reflects financing factors such as interest rates and the tenure of the loan.

 Particulars | Arm’s length |